deanneiwert/lot-manager/README.md

 2. Logoff
 3. Register as sales agent
 4. Admin functions
-    a.
-View all registered users
+    1. View all registered users
-    b.
-View all communities
+    2. View all communities
-    c.
-View all lots for a community
+    3. View all lots for a community
-    d.
-View the lot status options for each builder
+    4. View the lot status options for each builder
-    e.
-Change the order of the lot status options
+    5. Change the order of the lot status options

 Implemented with Vue, Vue-Router, Axios, Vuex, Php, Laravel (with Eloquent), Element-UI, SASS